dicerobotics/dev-refs/cmd_linux.md

-dig linuxlearninghub.com +short # Query A record of a domain dig ns linuxlearninghub.com +short # Find the nameserver of a domain. root@ubundu:~# dig @ns1.nameserver.com linuxlearninghub.com +short # Specifying nameservers to query dig mx google.com +short # Query the mx record of a domain dig google.com ANY # Query all the DNS records of a domain root@ubundu:~# dig +trace google.com # Trace the dns resolution process dig -x 8.8.8.8 +noall +answer # Reverse dns lookup
+dig linuxlearninghub.com +short # Query A record of a domain dig ns linuxlearninghub.com +short # Find the nameserver of a domain. dig @ns1.nameserver.com linuxlearninghub.com +short # Specifying nameservers to query dig mx google.com +short # Query the mx record of a domain dig google.com ANY # Query all the DNS records of a domain dig +trace google.com # Trace the dns resolution process dig -x 8.8.8.8 +noall +answer # Reverse dns lookup

-vi datafile.txt # This file contains the list of all domains that needed to be queried. root@ubundut:~# dig -f datafile.txt +noall +answer # Then run this command to get the IP address of all the domains listed in the data.txt file.
+vi datafile.txt # This file contains the list of all domains that needed to be queried. dig -f datafile.txt +noall +answer # Then run this command to get the IP address of all the domains listed in the data.txt file.
 ```

 ### Nslookup command